Too Much of Nothing

-"Too Much of Nothing" is a song written by Bob Dylan in 1967, first released by him on the album The Basement Tapes (1975).
+"Too Much of Nothing" is a song written by Bob Dylan in 1967, first recorded by him on the album The Basement Tapes, with Dylan's recording remaining unreleased until 1975.

 Themes and history of song

 One of the most haunting themes of The Basement Tapes is an apprehension of the void.
 Biographer Robert Shelton hears in this song an echo of the bald statement that Shakespeare's Lear makes to his daughter Cordelia, "Nothing will come of nothing" (King Lear, Act I, Scene 1).
-Marcus asserts that this was one of the songs recorded at the end of "the basement summer" in August or September 1967.
+Greil Marcus asserts that this was one of the songs recorded at the end of "the basement summer" in August or September 1967.
 He writes that these songs "are taken slowly, with crying voices.
 Dylan’s voice is high and constantly bending, carried forward not by rhythm or by melody but by the discovery of the true terrain of the songs as they’re sung.
 Richard Manuel’s and Rick Danko’s voices are higher still, more exposed."

+In a 2014 interview promoting the release of The Bootleg Series Vol. 11: The Basement Tapes Complete, Dylan cited the riots during the long, hot summer of 1967, including the riots in Rochester, as an impetus for the song.